DavidWrightOS/GameOfLife/README.md

 * Cell objects or components that, at a minimum, should have:
   * Properties
     * current state: (alive, dead), (black, white)
-    * Clickable/Tappable:
+    * Tappable:
-      * can be clicked to allow user to setup initial cell configuration
+      * can be tapped to allow user to setup initial cell configuration
-      * should NOT be clickable while simulation is running
+      * should NOT be tappable while simulation is running
     * Behaviors
       * Toggle state functionality: switch between alive & dead either because user manually toggled cell before starting simulation or